 - Mitigate, or lessen, PWD’s contribution to climate change by saving energy and using renewable energy sources;

-- Study climate science and perform a comprehensive risk assessment to understand what impacts climate change will have on Philadelphia’s drinking water, wastewater and stormwater systems;
+- Study climate science and perform comprehensive risk assessments to understand what impacts climate change will have on Philadelphia’s drinking water, wastewater and stormwater systems;

-- Adapt to the expected changes by implementing proactive, cost-effective strategies that include incorporating climate considerations into the planning and design of projects.
+- Adapt to the expected changes by implementing proactive, cost-effective strategies that include incorporating climate information into the planning and design of projects.

 Frequently Asked Questions